 We strongly recommend all potential candidates take a close look at supporting information available on the site, especially for help with personal statement.

 You will be required to provide 2 references: one professional and one academic.
 Please check with your referees in advance that they are available to respond to the reference request in a timely manner.

 Primary routes with The Learning Institute

 Primary Training Bursary Course Overview

-Most training weeks, trainee teachers are in their school placement from Monday to Thursday with Fridays reserved for General Professional Study days (GPS), which mostly take place at Roche.
+Most training weeks, trainee teachers are in their school placement from Monday to Thursday with Fridays reserved for General Professional Study days (GPS), which mostly take place at Roche or online.

 All trainees need to undertake a second school placement.
-This normally happens from February half term until Easter.
+This normally happens from January until Easter.
 After the Easter holidays, trainees are back in their main placement.

 In The Learning Institute we believe a friendly and happy school environment constitutes creative and supportive learning platform for trainees.
 We work together with successful candidates in finding the right school for them to complete their training.

 All trainees are assigned a School Based Mentor, who mentors and oversees training and trainee progress on a daily basis in school.
 Each trainee also works closely with their Visiting Tutor, who provides additional guidance.

 The Learning Institute offers other support avenues for trainees who find themselves in challenging circumstances.
 Please visit our Student Support area for further information.